Doom-Cult-Society/DoomCultSociety/README.md

 The Doom Cult Society NFTs have their image data directly embedded into their tokenURI.

-To view the image directly call `imageURI(tokenId)` on Etherscan and paste the output string into your browser!
+To view a token's image directly call `DoomCultSociety.imageURI(tokenId)` on Etherscan and paste the output string into your browser!

 <p align="center">
 <img src="./scrobble.png" />